 These attributes and qualities are developed and acquired by training regularly in a professional Brazilian Jiu-Jitsu academy such as ICBJJ.
 At ICBJJ we go above and beyond most other BJJ academies who only focus on sport Jiu-Jitsu.
 We are, and have always been, a self-defense focused BJJ academy and our curriculum reflects that.

-At ICBJJ, in effort to improve the safety of our community and our local LEOs, we have been offering a Law Enforcement Training Scholarship for several years.
+At ICBJJ, in an effort to improve the safety of our community and that of our local LEOs, we have been offering a Law Enforcement Training Scholarship for several years.
 It is our attempt to try and make our community and our world a better place.
-Officers who are able to meet a minimum training requirement will be given free tuition for their first year of training with us.
+Local LE's will be given free tuition for their first two years of training or until they reach the rank of Blue Belt - which ever comes first.
 Afterwards, they will have a discounted tuition for the remainder of their time training with us.

 For more information about our scholarship program, or to apply, please click here.

 We could always use your support in helping us fund our LEO scholarship.
 Your help means we can put more local officers on our mats and help make our community safer.
 If you would like to make a donation to our scholarship, please click the link below.